stirleng/stirleng.github.io/README.md

-Fire Hazard Evaluation ML Project for A&O SCI C111 at UCLA: [here is a link to another file, `project.md`](project.md)
+Fire Hazard Evaluation ML Project for A&O SCI C111 at UCLA: (project.md)